dwave-examples/rna-folding/README.md

 where one side of a stem occurs in between the two sides of a different stem.
 The use of a quadratic objective allows us to make pseudoknots less likely to occur in optimal solutions, increasing overall accuracy.
-Specifically, we include a quadratic terms for each pair of stems that, if present, form a pseudoknot.
+Specifically, we include a quadratic term for each pair of stems that, if present, form a pseudoknot.
 The positive coefficient on this quadratic term discourages the forming of pseudoknots without explicitly disallowing them.

 <p align = "center">